lprib/vm/README.md

 ## To add an opcode
 - Add to vm_Opcodes.h
+	- Do _not_ add directly to enum, only to relevant X-macros list
 - Handle in vm_ProcessOpcode.c
 - Add unit test in test_vm_ProcessOpcode.c
 - Document in README.md
+- Don't worry about assembler, should parse schema generated from vm_OpcodeSchema.h